Why study Agriculture: Concentration Agri-Science at APSU?

+Agriculture is one of the most important majors you could choose because it addresses a basic human need--food and other natural resources.
 Agriculture courses are delivered in small class settings with individual attention from faculty with experience and expertise in agriculture.
-Students have an opportunity for hands-on learning at the 440-acre University Farm to study cattle, crops, forestry, wildlife, and renewable energy.
+Students have an opportunity for hands-on learning at the 440-acre University Farm to study cattle and other livestock, crops, forestry, wildlife, and renewable energy.

 What will I learn?